nus-cs2113-AY2021S1/tp/docs/team/chongjx.md

 1\.
 Implemented `TaggableObject` class which is inherited by `Note` and `Event`, which can have multiple tags and different Taggable objects can share same tag(s).

 2\.
-Implemented `Tag` class which contains the name and of the tag and its color to differentiate tags.
+Implemented `Tag` class which contains the tag name and its color to differentiate tags.

 3\.
 Implemented `TagManager` class which manages all the tags in application.
 A hashmap is used where each unique tag is mapped to a Taggable object.

 4\.
-Implemented the functionality to create tag, delete tag, as well as tag or untag taggable objects.
+Implemented create tag, delete tag, as well as tag or untag taggable objects.

 5\.
 Implemented `ParserManager` class which manages the creation of different parser objects to parse the user input to the required parameters.

 6\.
 Implemented `SystemException` class which extends from `Exception` class.
 Enumeration for all possible types of exception that may occur with a unique string as its message.

 7\.
 Implemented `Formatter` class which formats Note, Event and String before printing.

-<div style="page-break-after: always;"></div>

 *Code contributed*: [RepoSense link](https://nus-cs2113-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=chongjx&sort=groupTitle&sortWithin=title&since=2020-09-27&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)